-The upper nibble of the register pointer (Figure 12 on page 21) selects which working register group, of 16 bytes in the register file, is accessed out of the possible 256.
-The lower nibble selects the expanded register file bank and, in the case of the Z86D86 family, banks 0, F, and D are implemented.
+The upper nibble of the register pointer (Figure 12 on page 22) selects which working register group of 16 bytes in the register file, out of the possible 256, is accessed.
+The lower nibble selects the expanded register file bank and, in the case of the Z86L82X family, banks 0, F, and D are implemented.
 A 0h in the lower nibble allows the normal register file (bank 0) to be addressed, but any other value from 1h to Fh exchanges the lower 16 registers to an expanded register bank.
-For example, for the Z86D86 (see Figure 11):
+For example, for the Z86L82X (see Figure 11):